portablejim/TCFNSW-Website/content/articles/general/Prayer_what_is_it.md

 publishdate: "2020-08-01"
 pdflink: "/pdfarticles/TCF-News-Aug-2020.pdf"
 description: "Harley Mills discusses Prayer and what it is"
-summary: "An article by Harley Mills on Prayer and what it is"
+summary: "A summary of the teaching at the recent TCFNSW Getaway by Harley Mills,President, TCFNSW"
 ---

 **(A summary of the teaching at the recent TCFNSW Getaway by Harley Mills,